 - Only buy gear upgrades if it’s a major upgrade.
 It’s a waste of time and gold to buy new gear every level, you won’t see much benefit from the small upgrades.
 Instances have great gear and that gear is free, you just have to win the rolls for that gear.

 - Skip crafting, unless you enjoy it, since it takes a lot of time and gold.

-- Heck, depending on how you’re feeling at the moment, skip looting!
+- Heck, depending on how you’re feeling at the moment, skip and the gathering and skip looting!
 (Heresy, I know.)
-Just blast everything, hand in the quests, get more, continue.
+Just blast everything, leave the bodies, hand in the quests, get more, continue.

 If you want the best gear while leveling and don’t want to spend time gold-grinding, then you should be doing the instances.

 There are no stat boosts to be had from the professions anymore (there used to be some.)
 Get professions for the gold or your own gear or because you like making things.

 Tailoring provides you, and mages and warlocks, gear sets that are as good as anything else at the level.

 As a complementing skill I’d suggest picking up Enchanting, it works well in synergy with tailoring to disenchant crafted items and sell, making back some if not all of the crafting cost while simultaneously raising your tailoring skill.